Hedegare's Blog

 Then, let’s start by step 1 of our plan; defining a function that takes a string as an input.
 Write the following code into your file.

-First we’ll identify the characters we want to find (in our case are the vowels aeiou
+First we’ll identify the characters we want to find (in our case are the vowels aeiou) and assign them to a variable vowels.

 We got to the end of our post; let’s recap everything we’ve done: